tgmars/hangmango/readme.md

 **NOTE:** Some client and server side validation on data received over sockets will need modifying to account for increased data sizes due to encryption and transmission of public keys.

+We do not support Perfect Forward Secrecy (PFS), a symmetric private key is exchanged between client and server following public key based encryption being established.
+Different keypairs are used for signing and encryption.
+We do assume that a CA would verify the certificate held by the client.
+Certificate held by the client needs to be a chain including the CA?

 ### Mitigating Cheating
 **Encryption** - Encryption will increase the cost for an attacker for conduct a MitM attack on Hangmango communicates.
 Public key encryption has been chosen as it scales well in terms of cost of implementation and security.
 Without a verification of the public key by a CA, and checks that valid certificates are used, the server could be impersonated and the key exchange intercepted, allowing for an attacker masquerade as a valid server.